zethon/ttvg/README.md

 cmake --build .
 ```

+### Linux

+I have not tried to build this on Linux but there's no reason it shouldn't work on any distribution that support [SFML](http://sfml-dev.org/).

 ## How to Play

-Once the game has been built, if you try to run then you might notice that it crashes.
+Once the game has been built and you try to run it, then you might notice that it crashes.
 This is because you must tell the game where to find all of the assets (i.e. images, sound files, etc).
-You can specify where the resources are with the `--resources` or `-r` option on the command line like so
+You can specify where the resources are with the `--resources` or `-r` option on the command line

 ```
 tooter -r c:\source\ttvg\resources